 - Will have children's safeguarding training appropriate to their role and responsibility which is regularly updated.
-In addition, all staff members should receive at least annual updates which can be in the form of emails, bulletins, staff meetings/discussion and supervision; - Should be aware of the signs of abuse and neglect; - Should be aware of how to respond to specific safeguarding concerns as outlined in this policy; - Have a responsibility to identify those children who may require early intervention support and what action to take to ensure they are supported appropriately; - Have a responsibility to identify and respond to a child who is or likely to suffer significant harm and what action they must take, appropriate to their role; - Must be aware of the importance of multi-agency partnership working and information sharing processes; - Who work directly with children and can contribute to early support and safeguarding assessments must be aware of the risk sensible approach to safeguarding adopted in Lancashire - Have a responsibility to provide a safe environment in which children can learn - Act in accordance with local safeguarding arrangements and participate directly or through local education partnerships, in local safeguarding arrangements.
+In addition, all staff members should receive at least annual updates which can be in the form of emails, bulletins, staff meetings/discussion and supervision; (See Staff training and referrals Appendix E) - Should be aware of the signs of abuse and neglect; - Should be aware of how to respond to specific safeguarding concerns as outlined in this policy; - Have a responsibility to identify those children who may require early intervention support and what action to take to ensure they are supported appropriately; - Have a responsibility to identify and respond to a child who is or likely to suffer significant harm (including online) and what action they must take, appropriate to their role; - Must be aware of the importance of multi-agency partnership working and information sharing processes; - Who work directly with children and can contribute to early support and safeguarding assessments must be aware of the risk sensible approach to safeguarding adopted in Lancashire. - Have a responsibility to provide a safe environment in which children can learn.